-- 1. Provide training to local officials and others about existing tools for land management and develop a list of resource people to contact for various resource issues as requested. - 2.
-Provide testing services for the testing of wells for total coliform bacteria, E. coli, and nitrates.
+- 1. Provide training and information to local officials and others about existing tools for land management and develop a list of resource people to contact for various resource issues as requested. - 2.
+Provide testing services for total coliform bacteria, E. coli, and nitrates.
 Pursue funding for equipment maintenance and certification for bacteria testing program. - 3.
 Conduct at least two water-testing clinics as funding allows. - 4.
 Participate in regional ground water monitoring efforts, including the Volunteer Nitrate Monitoring Network. - 5.
 Promote the Ag BMP loans for well replacement.